Jobs

 Total internship hours: 432

-Weekly schedule: 8 hours a day, 5 days a week, from June 10-August 23.
+Weekly schedule: 8 hours a day, 5 days a week, with a maximum of 432 hours between June 16-August 29.
 The schedule will vary from week to week but will generally be 8:30 am-4:30 pm.
 At least 20 hours of training and camp preparation will be scheduled prior to the start of camps.
 Intern will also participate in 20 hours of group training provided by MPS.

 Additional Benefits